This tutorial teaches how to fully translate sites built with U-Design theme and WPML.

 - Text Widgets can be translated also with WPML->String Translation, for example footer or sidebar widgets, under context Widgets or theme_udesign.
 However, if you use shortcodes in your widgets (as in the sample code provided by U-Design for their widgetized home page, you must use instead Multilingual Text Widgets instead of simple Text Widgets.
 This is described below in the section on building a translated widgetized home page.

 - Blog posts and pages can be translated in the usual way for WPML, see Translating your content.
-You can also use WPML->Translation Management for batch duplication or submission to translation of your posts and pages, see Displaying Untranslated Content using Content Duplication
+Alternatively, you can display untranslated content on pages in secondary languages.

 - Translation of sliders for U-Design is a bit non-standard, but can be done easily; see below.